Is 0w-20 Motor Oil Too Thin?

 - AMSOIL Signature Series 5W-20: 8.7 centistokes

-So therefore at operating temperatures, the 0W-20 and 5W-20 are virtually identical in terms of thickness or viscosity.
+Therefore, at operating temperatures, 0W-20 and 5W-20 are virtually identical in terms of actual viscosity.
 The reason that the vehicle manufacturer opted for a 0W-20 oil is because it would offer a very slight improvement in terms of cold weather start-up protection.

 Our daily driver calls for a 5W-20, but we opt for a 0W-20 for year-round use, just so that we have the best possible start-up protection.
 We see absolutely zero oil consumption between oil changes, even in scorching temperatures.